 Most residents take positions in private, academic, or community psychiatry upon graduation.
 Many pursue further training through fellowships.
-We plan to offer ACGME-accredited programs in psychosomatic medicine, addiction psychiatry, and child & adolescent psychiatry in the near future.
-We also offer advanced training for those interested in psychopharmacology or community psychiatry.
+We are planning to introduce ACGME-accredited subspecialty fellowships, including addiction psychiatry, in the near future.

 I have a specific question about your program.
-Whom should I contact?
+Who should I contact?

 Please contact our program coordinator, Jeannie Weber, via email or by phone at (747) 210-3343.